 # vi /etc/sysconfig/network-scripts/ifcfg-enp1s0

-Add the DNS IP as highlighted below :
+Add DNS IP as highlighted below :

 TYPE=Ethernet